What Is A Bed And Breakfast? [Traveler’s Guide, FAQ]

 Can You Smoke In A B&B?

 B&B hosts typically don’t let guests smoke indoors.
 Some hosts may allow guests to smoke outside or on a private room deck.
 Ask your host if and where you can smoke before lighting up a cigarette.
-For exactly how to find a B&B stay that allows smoking, click here.
+For how to find a B&B stay that allows smoking, click here.

 Do Bed And Breakfasts Have Curfews?